carlo0815/OpenNFRDroid/README.md

 # Functionality
 Remotely control your enigma2 based STB with any Android Device (running android >= 4.1)!

-OpenNFRDroid has a fragment-based layout which is optimized for all common device sizes.
+VisionDroid has a fragment-based layout which is optimized for all common device sizes.

 # Target Platforms
-OpenNFRDroid is built for use with all enigma2 STBs and the included WebInterface.
+VisionDroid is built for use with all enigma2 STBs and the included WebInterface.

 # Requirements
 * The STBs should be running a WebInterface with Version 1.6.8 or later.
-* OpenNFRDroid requires at least Android 4.1
+* VisionDroid requires at least Android 4.1

-# Developing / building OpenNFRDroid with AndroidStudio
+# Developing / building VisionDroid with AndroidStudio
-Simply import OpenNFRDroid as gradle project and you should be fine.
+Simply import VisionDroid as gradle project and you should be fine.